goerz/docs_versions_menu/docs/sphinx_extension.rst

-This template will be rendered to produce ``doctr-versions-menu.js`` using values from a dictionary ``doctr_versions_menu_conf`` in your Sphinx ``docs.conf`` file.
+This template will be rendered to produce ``doctr-versions-menu.js`` using values from a dictionary ``doctr_versions_menu_conf`` in your Sphinx ``conf.py`` file.
 Values in this dictionary may overwrite the following defaults used in the `default template`_:

 * ``json_file`` (str): The local (absolute) path to the json file that contains version information.
 Defaults to ``/<project>/versions.json`` with ``<project>`` dynamically set based on the current Github Pages URL (``https://<username>.github.io/<project>/<version>/...``)